 "On the path towards peace, the step made today is a very important one," he said.

 The disarmament process will be supported by a 10,000-strong UN peacekeeping force.

 The latest deal was signed at the end of Bangui reconciliation summit, attended by religious, political and civil society leaders, as well as international representatives.

 The weeklong forum aims to settle the conflict which claimed thousands of lives and forced over a million people out of their homes, after the violence between Christians and Muslims erupted in March 2013.
 Both sides blame each other for human rights abuses and war crimes.

 On Sunday, the officials also called for urgent creation of special criminal court, with the agreement saying that those involved in "crime of genocide, war crimes and crimes against humanity" would be denied amnesty.

-, as well as children used as sex slaves, cooks or messengers.
+Previously, armed factions agreed to release their child soldiers, as well as children used as sex slaves, cooks or messengers.

 The country remains divided along sectarian lines, and isolated killings continue.
 However, a measure of order has been restored under the transitional government led by President Catherine Samba-Panza.

 The government, alongside civil society leaders and UN peacekeepers, is working to pave the way for nation-wide elections scheduled in August.